12 Libertarian DVD Holiday Gifts Under $10 | MissLiberty.com

 WINNER: TOP 25 LIBERTARIAN FILMS

-Inspired by Christian teachings against slavery, William Wilberforce leads an arduous but ultimately victorious life-long battle to abolish the slave trade.
-Amazing Grace credits: [Dir: Michael Apted/ Ioan Gruffudd, Benedict Cumberbatch, Albert Finney/ 111 min/ Drama, Biography/ Anti-slavery, Law & the Individual]
+A father forced by the public school system to categorize his multiracial children by “primary race” explores the silliness of racial identity. [ How Jack Became Black credits: Dir: Eli Steele/ 96 min/ Documentary/ Equality & Law, Individualism/ 2018]

-“This is one of the greatest stories in history.
-And now it is the subject of an impressive new movie…the story reminds us that humanity has made great progress toward freedom, that each battle for freedom can be long and seemingly futile, but that the goal is worth time and money and effort.”
+“There is a growing group in this country who feel that they cannot be simply placed into one racial category.
+Yet, what if that is exactly what society is trying to make them do?
+This is a battle we see taking place in the new documentary How Jack Became Black.”

-–The Guardian
+–The Black Geeks

 A young man’s romantic delusion renews his psychiatrist’s passion for life.
-[Dir: Jeremy Leven/ Johnny Depp, Marlon Brando, Faye Dunaway/ 92 min/ Romance, Comedy/ Psychiatry & Force, Individualism & Independence]
+[Dir: Jeremy Leven/ Johnny Depp, Marlon Brando, Faye Dunaway/ 92 min/ Romance, Comedy/ Psychiatry & Force, Individualism]

 “A romantic film in every sense of the word: it’s about love, about making an adventure of life, and about the liberating effect that such an imaginative attitude has on people.”